rturrado/word_converter/README.md

 ##### Word to number converter

 The `parse` implementation for the `word_to_number_converter` processes an input text sentence, where numbers can appear written as words, and returns an output text sentence, where numbers are written with digits.
 For example, it would translate `one hundred and one apples.` to `101 apples`.
 And it does so by receiving one token at a time.

+It makes use of a *stack of numbers*, and it also keeps track of the *last connector* between number tokens.

+A connector could be anything other than a word number that could appear in a *word number expression* (e.g. a whitespace, a dash, or the word `and`).

 It follows the logic below:
-- It makes use of a *stack of numbers*, and it also keeps track of the *last connector* between number tokens.
-- A connector could be anything other than a word number that could appear in a *word number expression* (e.g. a whitespace, a dash, or the word `and`).
 - Whenever a token is identified as a number (e.g. `ninety`, or `billion`), it pushes it to the stack.
 - If it were a connector between numbers, it updates the *last connector*.
 - Otherwise, it considers the token as a splitter, i.e. something that marks the end of the *word number expression*.
-In this case, it adds up all the numbers remaining in the *stack*, converts them to a string, appends the *last connector* and the received token, and return the resultant string.
+In this case, it adds up all the numbers remaining in the *stack*, converts them to a string, appends the *last connector* and the received token, and returns the resultant string.
 All these actions are done by the `pop_all_numbers` method.

 The `push_number` method has to deal with a few cases.
 For the descriptions below, let's consider the following information:
 ```
-input word number          -> push number returned string
+input word number          -> returned string
 stack before push          -> stack after push (top is at right)
 last connector before push -> last connector after push
 ```

-- 1: the stack is empty; the number is just pushed to the top.
+- 1: the stack is empty; the input number is just pushed to the top.
-- 2a: a number bigger than the one at the top of the stack arrives, and only whitespaces separate this number from the previous one; the stack is collapsed until a bigger number is found.
+- 2a: the input number is bigger than the one at the top of the stack, and only whitespaces separate this input number from the previous one;
+the stack is collapsed, and the new top number is multiplied by the input number.

-Collapsing the stack means to keep adding pairs of numbers, starting from the top, while the accumulated sum is smaller than the new number to be pushed onto the stack.
+Collapsing the stack means to keep adding pairs of numbers, starting from the top, while the accumulated sum is smaller than the input number to be pushed onto the stack.
 This is done by the `collapse_stack` method.
 ```
 "thousand"      -> ""
-600, 3     -> 603000
+3000000, 600, 3 -> 3000000, 603000
 " "             -> ""
 ```

-- 2b: a number bigger than the one at the top of the stack arrives, and an *and-connector* separates this number from the previous one; the new number is treated as a new *expression*.
+- 2b: the input number is bigger than the one at the top of the stack, and an *and-connector* separates this input number from the previous one;
+the input number is treated as a new *expression*.
 ```
 "four"  -> "1 and "
 1       -> 4
 " and " -> ""
 ```

-- 3a: a number smaller than the one at the top of the stack arrives, and only whitespaces separate this number from the previous one; the new number is pushed to the stack.
+- 3a: the input number is smaller than the one at the top of the stack, and only whitespaces separate this input number from the previous one;
+the input number is pushed to the stack.
 ```
 "ninety" -> ""
 100      -> 100, 90
 " and "  -> ""
 ```

-- 3b: a number smaller than the one at the top of the stack arrives, and an *and-connector* separates this number from the previous one, and the number at the top of the stack admits an *and-connector* as part of a *word number expression*; the new number is added to the one at the top of the stack.
+- 3b: the input number is smaller than the one at the top of the stack, an *and-connector* separates this input number from the previous one, and the number at the top of the stack admits an *and-connector* as part of a *word number expression*;
+the input number is added to the one at the top of the stack.
 ```
 "four"  -> ""
 100     -> 104
 " and " -> ""
 ```

-- 3b': a number smaller than the one at the top of the stack arrives, and an *and-connector* separates this number from the previous one; and the number at the top of the stack does not admit an *and-connector* as part of a *word number expression*; the new number is treated as a new *expression*.
+- 3b': the input number is smaller than the one at the top of the stack, an *and-connector* separates this input number from the previous one, and the number at the top of the stack does not admit an *and-connector* as part of a *word number expression*;
+the input number is treated as a new *expression*.
 ```
 "four"  -> "8 and "
 8       -> 4
 " and " -> ""
 ```

-Notice `push_number` can return a string when it finds the input word number starts a new *word number expression*.
+Notice `push_number` can return a string when it finds the input number starts a new *word number expression*.

-The implementation of the `push_number` method looks quite complex and, much probably, error-prone, with a lot of cases and if-else blocks.
+The implementation of the `push_number` method looks quite complex, with a lot of cases and `if-else` blocks.
 A much better solution would probably be a proper parser, but that should also require the definition of a grammar for the *word number expressions*.